dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

  - User executes analyze command pointing to a solution/entry-point like ```upgrade-assistant analyze <solution/entry-point>```
  - Upgrade-Assitant process performs analysis on all project dependecies for the solution:
     - Nuget package dependencies : current version being used and what is the target .NET version compatible version to upgrade to.
 	 - Loose binaries or assemblies: Determine if there is an available target .NET version compatible nuget packages that contains the content of the assembly or not.
     - Inter-project dependencies : Provide an ordered list of projects to upgrade based on project-to-project dependencies.
     - Surface unsupported API categories: If any of the projects use API categories that are not supported in target .NET version like  WCF server APIs, AppDomain creation, WebForms, etc., surface the information to the user.
- - The analysis information is constructed in a format(XML/JSON/HTML/XLSX) that then the user can consume :
+ - The analysis information is constructed in a format(XML/JSON/HTML/XLSX) that then the user can consume:
    - By ingesting into a data source to be pulled into data visualization component if they desire.
    - Plug into other user tools, if any.